an-Iceberg/PGE_sample_project_setup/README.md

 ## Dependencies

 - [olc::PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine)
-> The header file `olcPixelGameEngine.h` is required.
+  > Only the header file `olcPixelGameEngine.h` is required.
 Place it into the `include` folder.

 - A C++ compiler that comes with libaries for OpenGL.
   > I recommend [this guide](https://www.youtube.com/watch?v=0HD0pqVtsmw) that shows you how to download and install the MinGW toolchain on windows using MSYS2.

 - *optional:* [emscripten](https://emscripten.org/)
   > Check out [this video](https://www.youtube.com/watch?v=MrI5kkVY6zk) by the one and only javidx9 himself on how to install emscripten on your machine.